 Here’s how to look at each of these.

 The best way to look at your keyword rankings is with Google Search Console.

 If you log in to Google Search Console, click “Search Results” on the left.
 This will show you a report of all the keywords you rank for and your position over time for those keywords.

 Don’t look at rankings over weeks – look over a period of months.
-SEO work takes a while to kick in.
+Legal SEO work takes a while to kick in.

 Traffic can be measured in Google Analytics.

 If you open your Google Analytics account and go to Audience -> Overview, then scroll down and select the “Organic Search” option, you’ll be able to see all of the traffic that comes from search engines.

 Again, make sure you measure this over a period of months – not days.
 The nature of good SEO is that it takes time for search engines to react to your efforts, especially in a competitive landscape or given keyword phrase like car accident lawyer, divorce lawyer, or dui lawyer.

 As well as simply looking at the traffic, you’ll also want to look into a variety of factors:

 There you have it – a 20 step action plan to dominate the search results!
 Whether you’re a car accident lawyer, divorce attorney, criminal defense lawyer, family law, or other type of attorney, lawyer SEO is the fastest way to break into competitive markets by securing top rankings for your law practice website.